imteekay/machine-learning-research/books/machine-learning-system-design/README.md

   - Type constraints: e.g. ensuring that a feature is numerical
   - Feature ranges: e.g. age is less than 100
 - Feature statistics track particular features’ mean values, min-max ranges, standard deviation, the correlation between features, percentile distribution, or specific statistical tests.

+### Model quality and relevance

+- Model drift: model’s performance degrading over time
+  - Data drifts occur when the model is applied to inputs that it has not previously encountered, such as data from new demographics.
+It means the original dataset was not representative enough for the model to generalize.
+The input distribution changed
+  - Concept drifts occur when the relationships in the data change, such as when user behavior evolves.
+It is important to continuously monitor for model drift and take appropriate action.
+One of the solutions is to retrain the model to maintain its accuracy and efficiency.